JamesAChavesForero/James-CSS-Dev-page-1/README.md

 ## About Me

-I'm a passionate and creative [Your Name], and I've poured my heart and soul into crafting this portfolio.
+I'm a passionate , dedicated and creative developer, and I've poured my heart and soul into crafting this portfolio.
 I'm a firm believer in lifelong learning and pushing the boundaries of what's possible.
 I believe that every project I undertake is an opportunity to learn, grow, and create something truly amazing.

 ## Portfolio Highlights